Last updated: August 15th, 2023

 1. Ride consistently

 You can keep glute soreness at bay by cycling at least a couple times a week at moderate intensity.
-It’s also important to increase intensity gradually, since sudden intensity (like chasing personal records on sprints or climbs) drastically increases soreness.
+Increase your intensity gradually, since sudden intensity (like chasing personal records on sprints or climbs) drastically increases soreness.

 Our muscles are amazingly adaptable, but it goes both ways.
 They get accustomed to regular use…but also to regular dis-use.
 That’s why a break can leave us sorer when we’re back in the saddle.